cyb3rpsych0s1s/4ddicted/book/pages/mod.md

 - RAM Jolt can also cause Photosensitivity when severely withdrawn, which make impairing blinding effects (e.g. flash grenades) last longer.

+🆕 >= v1.0.0

+- Stamina Booster can also cause Lesions, which make force-opening any door or hard-landing cause damages.

 ##### Black Lace

 Black Lace has always been an iconic drug in Cyberpunk lore, hence why it gets its own system.